The Chinese crested is slight in size and sometimes lacking in hair. But they are always full of personality.

 According to a 2010 study, there seems to be a correlation between hereditary hairlessness in dogs and teeth abnormalities.

-It’s likely that you’ll deal with some dental health problems with a hairless Chinese crested, owners of powder puff Chinese crested dogs will not.
+It’s likely that you’ll deal with some dental health problems with a hairless Chinese crested.
+Whereas owners of Chinese crested powderpuff dogs will not.

-Possible problems for hairless Chinese cresteds include overcrowding, oddly shaped teeth, teeth that protrude out of the mouth, oddly angled teeth and missing teeth.
+Possible problems for the hairless variety of this breed include overcrowding, oddly shaped teeth, teeth that protrude out of the mouth, oddly angled teeth and missing teeth.

 Chinese Crested Life Expectancy